magitz/conda_Jupyter_kernels/README.md

 1. If you install a version of a package that is also installed in by UFRC (either now or in the future), your version will take precedence.
 Your version appears in the the `PYTHON_PATH` before the UFRC installed version.
 That may be fine *now*, but some time down the road there may be a newer version installed by UFRC for compatibility with something else and your older version still takes precedence and breaks the other package.
 This can be hard to diagnose when things start failing as you have likely forgotten that you installed the package in the first place.
 1. You may want to install something that needs a different version of a package.
 Sometimes, the unfortunate reality is that two packages cannot co-exist because they require different versions of dependencies.
 This becomes a challenge to manage with `pip` as there isn't a method to swap active versions.
-1. `pip` installs **everything** in one locations: `~/.local/lib/python3.X/site-packages/`.
+1. On its own, `pip` installs **everything** in one locations: `~/.local/lib/python3.X/site-packages/`.
 All packages installed are in the same location for any given version of Python.

 ## Conda and Mamba to the rescue!